TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Introduction

-\begin{itemize} \item We design \methodName, using a \ac{SSM}-based approach, which eliminates redundant computations for sensor data time-series; we also publish its implementation open-source. \item We propose a new framework to analyze the causality of compute graph and convert the temporal operator into \ac{SSM} for ultra-low \ac{RAM} streaming process. \item We propose a new algorithm to facilitate the overlapping sliding window to further accelerate the inference. \item We improve the implementation of global pooling to further decrease RAM usage. \item We perform reproducible benchmarks with \methodName for various neural network models on microcontroller hardware.
-We show that compared to prior work, we improve the inference performance on overlapping sliding window and extend the operator support from pure convolution to general case. \end{itemize}
+\begin{itemize} \item We design \methodName, using a \ac{SSM}-based approach, which eliminates redundant computations for sensor data time-series; we also publish its implementation open-source \footnote{see \url{https://github.com/future-proof-iot/tiny-dejavu}}. \item We propose a new framework to analyze the causality of compute graph and convert the temporal operator into \ac{SSM} for ultra-low \ac{RAM} streaming process. \item We propose a new algorithm to facilitate the overlapping sliding window to further accelerate the inference. \item We improve the implementation of global pooling to further decrease \ac{RAM} usage. \item We perform reproducible benchmarks with \methodName for various neural network models on common 32-bit microcontroller hardware (Arm Cortex-M). \item We demonstrate that, compared to prior work (Wavenet, StreamiNNC), we both improve inference performance on overlapping sliding windows by eliminating up to 90\% of the required \ac{RAM} footprint, and extend operator support from pure convolution to the general case. \end{itemize}

+Note that while this work focuses on computational graph analysis and operator rewriting, \methodName is orthogonal to other resource optimization techniques.
+In practice, additional optimizations (e.g., quantization, pruning, layer fusion, etc.) can be applied jointly with \methodName.